weavejester/po/README.md

     run: echo Hello World
 ```

-Now when we run `po`:
+Now when we take a look at the commands:

 ```
-$ po
+$ po --commands
-CLI for managing project-specific scripts

-USAGE
-  po [COMMAND] [FLAGS]

-FLAGS
-  -h, --help      help for po
-      --version   version for po

-COMMANDS
 hello       Prints a greeting
-  help        Help about any command po          Built-in commands
+help        Help about any command
 ```

 If we use `po help`, we can get a longer description: